dhurlburtusa/shortcuts/oauth/oauth-notes.md

 #### Client Credentials Grant

 The client credentials (or other forms of client authentication) can be used as an authorization grant when the authorization scope is limited to the protected resources under the control of the client, or to protected resources previously arranged with the authorization server.
 Client credentials are used as an authorization grant typically when the client is acting on its own behalf (the client is also the resource owner) or is requesting access to protected resources based on an authorization previously arranged with the authorization server.

+### Access Token

+Access tokens are credentials used to access protected resources.
+An access token is a string representing an authorization issued to the client.
+The string is usually opaque to the client.
+Tokens represent specific scopes and durations of access, granted by the resource owner, and enforced by the resource server and authorization server.

+The token may denote an identifier used to retrieve the authorization information or may self-contain the authorization information in a verifiable manner (i.e., a token string consisting of some data and a signature).
+Additional authentication credentials, which are beyond the scope of RFC 6749, may be required in order for the client to use a token.

+The access token provides an abstraction layer, replacing different authorization constructs (e.g., username and password) with a single token understood by the resource server.
+This abstraction enables issuing access tokens more restrictive than the authorization grant used to obtain them, as well as removing the resource server's need to understand a wide range of authentication methods.

+Access tokens can have different formats, structures, and methods of utilization (e.g., cryptographic properties) based on the resource server security requirements.
+Access token attributes and the methods used to access protected resources are beyond the scope of RFC 6749 and are defined by companion specifications such as [RFC 6750](https://tools.ietf.org/html/rfc6750).